 - Eliminate the New York State estate tax.

 - Pension Reform.
-While it is understood that the New York State Constitution does not allow pension benefits to be diminished or impaired, the current defined-benefit pension entitlement must be changed to a defined-contribution retirement savings plan when new government employees are hired.
-Tier VI did not include defined contributions, which is necessary to curb the future costs to taxpayers.
+While it is understood that the New York State Constitution does not allow pension benefits to be “diminished or impaired,” the current defined-benefit pension entitlement must be changed by a Constitutional Amendment to a defined-contribution retirement savings plan when new government employees are hired.
+Tier VI did not include “defined-contribution,” which is necessary to curb the future costs to taxpayers.

-- New York State needs to address the out-of-control costs of health care for employees and retirees of public employment agencies.
+- New York State needs to address the out-of-control costs of health care going forward for employees and retirees of public employment agencies.

 - Common retirement funds must use free-market principles and not be mandated by government fiat to invest in risky “do good” ideals.

-- We reject any effort to defund law enforcement anywhere in New York State.
+- We reject any effort to defund law enforcement in every locality within New York State.

-- The recently enacted criminal justice reforms must be repealed and replaced with more realistic, attainable goals.
+- The enacted Criminal Justice Reforms must be repealed and replaced with more realistic, attainable goals.

 - Law enforcement agencies throughout the state should be required to detain, for purposes of notifying federal authorities, any individual reasonably suspected of being in the U.S. illegally.

-- We support law enforcement techniques, such as: profiling, surveillance and stop, and question and frisk.
+- We support law enforcement agencies efforts utilizing all effective law enforcement techniques, such as profiling, surveillance and stop, question and frisk that keeps citizens safe.